snakemake/snakemake/docs/tutorial/advanced.rst

         params:
             rg="@RG\tID:{sample}\tSM:{sample}"
         log:
-            "logs/bwa_map/{sample}.log"
+            "logs/bwa_mem/{sample}.log"
         threads: 8
         shell:
             "(bwa mem -R '{params.rg}' -t {threads} {input} | "
             "samtools view -Sb - > {output}) 2> {log}"

+.. sidebar:: Note

+  It is best practice to store all log files in a subdirectory ``logs/``, prefixed by the rule or tool name.

 The shell command is modified to collect STDERR output of both ``bwa`` and ``samtools`` and pipe it into the file referred by ``{log}``.
-It is best practice to store all log files in a ``logs`` subdirectory, prefixed by the rule or tool name.
 Log files must contain exactly the same wildcards as the output files to avoid clashes.

 Exercise